 - 2. To play a video, click the thumbnail image for that video.
-The Flashback Player launches. - 3.
+The Flashback Player launches.
+This player will differ slightly depending on whether you are watching a Flashback1 or Flashback2/3/HD/BV video.
+For more information, see Flashback Players on page 109. - 3.
 To display other information, such as the Chain of Custody Report or an attached media file, click the appropriate hypertext link.
 The file will be displayed in the associated software application, such as Adobe Reader. - 4.
 When you are finished viewing the files on this DVD, click the cross icon in the upper right corner of the menu to exit the DVD menu.